PlayStation Portal battery life: here's how long Sony's PS5 handheld lasts

 How long does the PlayStation Portal battery last?

 According to a recent hands-on by CNET, the PlayStation Portal battery life is expected to last between seven to nine hours.
-A Sony spokesperson said it will be akin to the DualSense controller, which on average lasts around six hours in our experience before needing to be charged.
+A Sony spokesperson said it will be akin to the DualSense controller, which on average lasts around at least six hours in our experience before needing to be charged.

 That’s not a terrible outcome considering the PlayStation Portal has to power an 8-inch screen and the fancy tech inside the DualSense.
 But when you consider that this is just a device used for Remote Play streaming and isn’t natively powering games like a Steam Deck or Nintendo Switch (there’s no Bluetooth either), it’s a little disappointing that it doesn’t last longer.